margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the chance to clean the bathrooms with the people at the Discipleship Training School
 * Grateful for the Spanish music on the radio
 * Grateful for power lines
+* Grateful for the man sitting outside the Post Office
+* Grateful for the man sitting outside his home on runs when in Downtown

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.